Accidents at Work

 - Claims on a ‘no win, no fee’ basis are possible.

-- Your specific needs into account when calculating a compensation settlement.
+- Your specific needs are taken into account when calculating a compensation settlement.
 For example, any rehabilitation, or medical care you need and your future income if you can no longer work.

 - A dedicated member of our personal injury team will be assigned to you.
 They will discuss your circumstances to ensure we can aid you with your recovery in the best possible way.